LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 `<summaries>`

 Parent container for bill summaries on the bill or resolution.
 Bill summaries are written by legislative analysts in CRS.
 Read more [about bill summaries](https://www.congress.gov/help/legislative-glossary#glossary_billsummary) on Congress.gov.
+Read more about the summaries endpoint [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/SummariesEndpoint.md).

 A `<summaries>` element may include the following children:
 - `<summary>`
   - Container for a bill summary on the bill or resolution.
 A `<summary>` element may include the following children:
     - `<versionCode>` (e.g. 00)